christianfosli/christianfosli.github.io/content/about.md

 I have several years experience building cloud-based and containerized solutions for clients, and I have achieved several certifications related to Microsoft Azure and Kubernetes.

 I also do some programming outside of work, mostly to play with technology I find interesting, such as the rust programming language.
-I have quite a few hobby projects on my GitHub, and my favorite ones are also highlited [here](/projects).
+I have quite a few hobby projects on my GitHub, and my favorite ones are also highlighted [here](/projects).
 I'm also a Linux enthusiast and very comfortable in the terminal.

 Outside of tech I like to bicycle, work out/lift weights, and spend time with my family and friends.
 I'm a husband and a dad to an amazing toddler.